Portfolio Management

 (i) Risk-Free Rate

-The 'Risk-Free Rate' refers to the annual return that an investor can secure without taking any market risk.
-Usually the 'Risk-Free Rate' is calculated based on the annualized interest paid by holding a three (3) month treasury bill.
-Any investment offering lower returns than this guaranteed rate is considered an unacceptable investment.
+The 'Risk-Free Rate' refers to the annual return an investor can earn without taking any market risk.
+It is typically calculated based on the annualized interest from holding a three-month treasury bill.
+Any investment offering returns below this guaranteed rate is considered unacceptable.

 (ii) Standard Deviation

-Standard deviation (SD) is a statistical tool that estimates the amount of variation in a set of values.
-A low standard deviation indicates variations close to the mean value, while conversely, a high standard deviation indicates a large variation from the mean value.
-This average value is also called the expected value.
+Standard deviation (SD) is a statistical measure estimating the amount of variation in a set of values.
+A low standard deviation indicates values close to the mean (expected value), while a high standard deviation shows larger variations from the mean.

-But why is it important for a portfolio to have a low standard deviation?
-The reason is that a low standard deviation ensures that a portfolio's positive performance is consistent over time, and thus can easily be repeated in the future.
+Why is a low standard deviation important for a portfolio?
+Because it ensures that the portfolio’s positive performance is consistent over time and more likely to be repeated in the future.

-Using standard deviation, investors can normalize a portfolio's historical returns, thus better evaluating them.
+• Using standard deviation, investors can normalize a portfolio's historical returns to better evaluate them.

-• Standard deviation can be used to normalize the historical returns of individual assets or even entire investment portfolios
+• Standard deviation can be applied to the returns of individual assets or entire portfolios.

-• The standard deviation is usually calculated on a monthly or yearly basis
+• Standard deviation is usually calculated on a monthly or yearly basis.

-• When comparing identical investment portfolios, the portfolio showing the lowest 'MaxDrawdown' ratio is considered the best
+• When comparing similar portfolios, the one with the lowest Max Drawdown is considered superior.

-• The longer the analysis period, the higher the 'Maximum Drawdown' indicator will be measured
+• The longer the analysis period, the higher the Max Drawdown is likely to be.

 Portfolio Management Ratios